Va1orance/Stern/README.md

   LH/RH: 46.97% | 53.03%
 ```
 An incredibly well-designed layout; instead of having to deal with LHM as a middle column, Dusk shifts it to the index finger.
 This arrangement enables Dusk to avoid ML/LM/L_M/M_L as 2U sfs/sfbs.
 However, this does lead to more LSBs.
 Dusk by default has the apostrophe on that same index.
 This leads to significantly lower SFSs, but the consequence is 2U SFBs in the form of " 'll ".
 Whether you think this swap is worth it is up to you.
 The reason I mention this is because Dusk may seem to have more SFBs than Stern.
-In fact, moving it back to the typical OA' position leads to incredibly 0.38% SFBs; well within the current "limit" of minimum SFBs (per decent key positions; 0.35% currently stands as the floor/minimum for one thumb key).
+In fact, moving it back to the typical OA' position actually leads to an incredibly low 0.38% SFBs; well within the current "limit" of minimum SFBs (per decent key positions; 0.35% currently stands as the floor/minimum for one thumb key).
 I would strongly advise you to try this out if you are comfortable with slightly higher LSBs.

 *Note, I personally recommend swapping B and X. It is true some people do regard pinky curl as being more comfortable, however, in this case, because of B_F/F_B, it would be more appropriate have B on the top.
 If you are struggling with top pinky usage, try angling your hands more inward to help with extension.*